loopbackio/loopback.io/pages/en/lb4/Preparing-the-API-for-consumption.md

 {% include image.html file="lb4/10000002.png" alt="" %}

 The response to the request can be seen below the `Execute` button, where the response code and the body are displayed.
-Ideally, each endpoint should be tested with good and bad inputs to confirm that the given responses are as expected.
+Ideally, each endpoint should be tested with good and bad inputs to confirm that the returned responses are as expected.

 ## Closing thoughts